brainlife/docs/docs/cli/update.md

 ## Bulk Update Tags

-By combining with other CLIs and a bit of bash scripting, you can bulk update tags on multiple datas.
+By combining with other CLIs and a bit of bash scripting, you can bulk update tags on multiple data.

 Let's say you have a file with a list of subject names to update.